AO-StreetArt/AOSharedServiceLibrary/README.md

 ### Other

 Links are included below for those who wish to build on other Operating Systems.

-You will need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson).

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.